I Love You – But I Don’t Love You The Way You Are

 Ron Hines DVM PhD

-For dogs it can be done.
-For cats it can be done theoretically and perhaps even in practice – like climbing Mount Everest or journeying to the moon.
+For dogs, it can be done.
+For cats, it can be done theoretically and perhaps even in practice – like climbing Mount Everest in the winter or journeying to the moon.

 I am less concerned whether you can successfully vegetize your pet than whether you ought to.
 A lot of morally repugnant things can be done without negative health effects.
 The problem is that turning a carnivore into a herbivore is a form of animal cruelty – a deprivation to a unique animal soul and desires done solely to satisfy ones own selfish ego.
 Why would you consider doing that to a kindred soul that loves and trusts you?